 Jesus had it hard enough when he tried to get people to accept he was One with “the Father”, another word for “Source”, and trying to get his followers to understand what he meant by them all being “one in him” must have been a nightmare!
-I imagine that the first Christians, when they were born again at Pentecost 33 AD, “got it”, but back then it will have been a very narrow view of what we now think of as spiritual awakening, ascension, and enlightenment.
+I imagine that the first Christians, when they were born again at Pentecost 33 AD, “got it”, but back then it would have been a very narrow view of what we now think of as spiritual awakening, ascension, and enlightenment.

 If you’re looking for the truth about God, I suggest you put the Bible to one side.
 The Bible is a religious book, a book created by Judaism and Christianity.
 Don’t get me wrong.
 The Bible has its uses.
 There is some wonderful Wisdom contained in some of the books that were included in the Bible canon, but that doesn’t mean every part of the Bible is “inspired by God”.
 Nor does it necessarily explain God as he, we, truly are. rue inspiration comes when a writer channels their Higher Self, when they think and speak as God, as Source Mind, as their True Nature.
 There certainly are examples of that kind of inspiration in the Bible, but there are also many scriptures that are at best mundane without evidence of any special inspiration.